Scrutiny of EU law-making in the Sejm - since 13 February 2011

 The Presidium of the SUE agrees during its meeting (Friday mornings) on the following:

 In the case of draft EU legal acts other than legislative acts or those adopted under Article 352 (1) of the TFEU, and for other EU documents in list B, the SUE Presidium submits to the Government a request for its position (positions on draft legislative acts and acts under Article 352 (1) of the TFEU are sent ex officio pursuant to the Cooperation Act).
-For all EU documents from the list B, the Bureau of Research prepares legal and substantive analyses.
+For all EU documents from the list B, the Sejm's research bureau prepares legal and substantive analyses.

 3. Procedure in the EU Affairs Committee